DragonLibrary/BookBlog/_posts/2021-10-07-becky-chambers-thank-you.md

 tags:
   - ""
 ---
 Reading *The Long Way to a Small Angry Planet* was not the book I expected, and for that I am grateful.
 Although I had seen it many times over the years in digital shops, I had written it off as another book about how Earth was crumbling around us and the eventual, inevitable demise of humanity.
-Instead, it is an interplanetary, intersectional, intriguing
+Instead, it is an interplanetary, intersectional, intriguing science fiction.
+But it is the characters not the plot separating this novel from its genre contemporaries and predecessors; it is the characters Chambers introduces her audience to.

+The first of the Wayfarer series has the tone of a classic science fiction.
+A new person joins the crew of a ship.